Breaking better: How imperfections increase fracture resistance in architected lattices: Macroscopic properties

 \subsection{Failure initiation}

 We examine the macroscopic response of the regular and imperfect lattices under mode I loading.
-Both types of lattices exhibit similar force-displacement response, as shown for a representative specimens in Fig.~\ref{fig:2}a.
-Initially, the response is nearly linear elastic, extending up to the maximum force, $P_\mathrm{max}$.
+Both types of lattices exhibit similar force-displacement response, as shown for representative specimens in Fig.~\ref{fig:2}a.
+Initially, the response is nearly linear, extending up to the maximum force, $P_\mathrm{max}$.
 Beyond this point, the force drops abruptly, which is in line with the commonly observed brittleness of lattice materials~\cite{Fleck_2007, LUAN2022}.
-However, this force drop does not immediately lead to catastrophic failure of the specimen, which withstands significant additional displacement before ultimate failure.
+However, this force drop does not immediately lead to catastrophic failure of the specimen, and it is followed by step-wise load decay, which leads to significant additional displacement before ultimate failure.

-The elastic response of regular and imperfect lattices is quantitatively consistent, as reported in Fig.~\ref{fig:2}a.
-To enable a systematic comparison and account for variability due to warping, we normalize the force with the area $b (w - a)$ at various displacement levels $d$ in the quasi-linear domain.
-While some inconsistency in the elastic response of the lattices is observed, likely due to material variability and environmental conditions, the missing struts do not statistically affect the mechanical response up to failure initiation (Fig.~\ref{fig:2}b).
+The linear response of regular and imperfect lattices is quantitatively consistent, as reported in Fig.~\ref{fig:2}a.
+To enable a systematic comparison and account for variability due to warping, the force is normalized with the area $b(w-a)$ at two displacement levels $d$ in the quasi-linear domain.
+While some inconsistency in the elastic response of the lattices is observed, likely due to material variability and environmental conditions, the missing struts do not affect the elastic response in a statistically significant way (Fig.~\ref{fig:2}b).

 We assess the resistance to failure initiation by computing the critical stress intensity factor using Eq.~(\ref{eq:k_ex}).
-The average values of $K_\mathrm{IC}$ for both configurations of imperfect specimens are statistically equivalent and consistent with the that of regular lattices, as shown in Fig.~\ref{fig:2}c.
-The inspection of the images from the first failure event, associated with the force drop at $P_\mathrm{max}$, reveals that the same strut breaks in both regular and imperfect specimens (Fig.~\ref{fig:2}d).
-Specifically, the strut at the notch root is the first to fail for almost all tested specimens.
-Thus, we conclude that the missing struts in the configurations considered herein do not alter the crack initiation mechanism, maintaining an equivalent critical stress intensity factor.
+The average values of $K_\mathrm{IC}$ for regular and imperfect specimens are statistically equivalent, as shown in Fig.~\ref{fig:2}c.
+The inspection of the images from the first failure event, associated with the force drop at $P_\mathrm{max}$, reveals that the same strut at the notch root breaks in both regular and imperfect specimens (Fig.~\ref{fig:2}d).
+This is true for almost all tested specimens (not shown).
+Thus, it is concluded that the missing struts in the six configurations considered herein do not alter the crack initiation mechanism, maintaining an equivalent critical stress intensity factor.